 Italian, Arts and Culture

-Evening language courses at the University of the Arts London (UAL) Language Centre in London.
-Learn to speak Italian and explore Italian arts and culture, with classes ranging from beginner to intermediate.
+Evening Italian language courses at the University of the Arts London (UAL) Language Centre in London.
+Learn to speak Italian and explore Italian arts and culture, with classes from beginner level.

-During this 8 week course you will be exposed to authentic language through listening and reading activities with an emphasis on functional and practical uses.
+During your 8 week Italian course, you will be exposed to authentic language through listening and reading activities with an emphasis on functional and practical uses.
 The classes focus on speaking, pronunciation and reading and written communication.

-Over the course of the programme, you will explore a variety of interesting topics such as architecture, design, fashion and society, at the same time as improving your ability to communicate confidently in the language.
+You will learn Italian through exploring a variety of interesting topics such as architecture, design, fashion and society, at the same time as improving your ability to communicate confidently in the Italian language.

-The weekly classes take place at our High Holborn location, 3 minutes' walk from Holborn station in central London.
-Classes are from 6pm to 8.30pm 1 evening a week.
+The weekly Italian classes take place at our High Holborn location, 3 minutes' walk from Holborn station in central London.
+Classes are from 6pm to 8.30pm one evening a week.

 The course includes a termly cultural experience in collaboration with the UAL Social Programme, which is built into your language development.

-See the course details section below for the full syllabus, overview and outcomes for the course.
+See the course details section below for the full syllabus, overview and outcomes for the Italian course.

 Italian Beginner Part One course details